wouterboomsma/eigency/README.md

         return ndarray(self.thisptr.get_const_matrix())
 ```

-, while this would force it to return a view
+while the following would force it to return a view

 ```python
 cdef class MyClass: